facebookresearch/ActivityNet-Entities/README.md

 We have the following dataset files under the `data` directory:

 - `anet_entities_trainval.json`: The raw dataset file with noun phrase and bounding box annotations.
 We only release the training and the validation splits for now.
 - `anet_entities_cleaned_class_thresh50_trainval.json`: Pre-processed dataset file with object class and bounding box annotations.
 For training and validation splits only.

-- `anet_entities_skeleton.txt`: Specify the expected structure of the JSON annotation files.

-- `split_ids_anet_entities.json`: Video IDs included in the training/validation/testing splits.

 - `anet_entities_cleaned_class_thresh50_test_skeleton.json`: Object class annotation for the testing split.
 This file is for evaluation server purpose and the bounding box annotation is not given.
 See below for more details.
+- `anet_entities_skeleton.txt`: Specify the expected structure of the JSON annotation files.
+- `split_ids_anet_entities.json`: Video IDs included in the training/validation/testing splits.

-Note: Both the raw dataset file and the pre-processed dataset file contains all the 12469 videos in the original training and validation splits (as in ActivityNet Captions, which is based on [ActivityNet 1.3](http://activity-net.org/download.html)).
+Note: Both the raw dataset file and the pre-processed dataset file contain all the 12469 videos in our training and validation split (training + one half of the validation split as in ActivityNet Captions, which is based on [ActivityNet 1.3](http://activity-net.org/download.html)).
 This includes 626 videos without box annotations.

 ### Evaluation
 Under the `scripts` directory, we include:

 - `attr_prep_tag_NP.py`: The preprocessing scripts to obtain the NP/object annotation files.
 - `anet_entities_np_stats.py`, `anet_entities_object_stats.py`: The scripts that print the dataset stats.
 - `eval_grd_anet_entities.py`: The evaluation script for object grounding on GT captions.
 [PyTorch](https://pytorch.org/get-started/locally/) is required.
 To evaluate your results, simply run: